 A huge advantage of walking in the Dunes is the proximity to other towns and an effective public transport service between them.
 My favourite trail is from Noordwijk to Haarlem.

-4Hiking the Netherlands: Groningen
+4Hiking the Netherlands: a trip up to Groningen

-3Dutch hiking: any small town
+3Dutch hiking: find trails in any small town

-2Hiking the Netherlands: your local park
+2Hike in your local park